eclipse-pass/pass-documentation/developer-documentation/release/README.md

 # PASS Release

-This section outlines the overall process and steps to perform the community release of PASS.
+This release section outlines the overall process and steps to perform the community release of PASS.
 It provides in-depth details of each step and the procedures to perform the release manually.
+There are workflows available that [automate the release process](release-steps-with-automations.md), which can release all projects at once or release them individually.

 ## Summary